-Unless you request otherwise (please see information below on the direct deposit option), benefit payments will be issued to a U.S. Bank ReliaCard® Visa® debit card, which will be mailed when the unemployment insurance claim is filed.
+Yes.
+Benefit payments will be issued to a U.S. Bank ReliaCard® Visa® debit card, which will be mailed when the unemployment insurance claim is filed.
 A direct deposit is also available.
 You must complete the enrollment form that was included in your claimant information packet, attach a voided check and return both to our office.
 You may also update your payment method online at www.sd.uiclaims.com.
 You will need to have your bank account and routing number available.
 For more information on the U.S. Bank ReliaCard® Visa® debit card, please see the Frequently Asked Questions flier (in Adobe .pdf format).

-The unemployment insurance division will notify you when you file your claim if you are required to search for work.
-If your on-call status changes while you are filing your claim, this agency will notify you if you need to start searching for work.
-Please keep a detailed record of your work search in the back of your blue guidebook "Facts About Unemployment Insurance Benefits."
+Yes.
+The unemployment insurance division will notify you when you file your claim if you are required to search for work by making a minimum of two job contacts each week.
+You are required to keep a detailed record of your work search on pages 20-24 of the blue PAM 247 book, "Facts About Unemployment Insurance Benefits."
 You may be required to present this information up to two months after you file your last weekly certification.